 Photos and videos are an easy way to let your fans keep up with current activity and catch up on what they may have missed.
 By offering this content, you let them know you wish they could have been there.

 Seriously.
 You’re fans want your stuff, so make it easy for them.
 Better yet, make it valuable.
-Our sports clients are letting fans know about available tickets, especially during high-demand periods like playoffs, to great results.
+Use mass text service to let the fans know about available tickets, especially during high-demand periods like playoffs, to great results.

 We are big advocates of the open flow of information back to your fans.
 It’s not always going to be pretty or perfect, but it’s going to be interesting and it’s going to build mutual respect.
 And mutual respect is vital for any relationship — marketing or otherwise.